Maleny, Queensland: History

 In 2013, many residents protested the construction of a petrol station and convenience store at 19 & 21 Bunya St, Maleny by the IGA Supermarket.
 Protestors cited proximity to the primary school as the main issue with the development proposal.
 The proposal was abandoned by the owners of the IGA supermarket who said "We don't want to embroil our business in something that is controversial."

 In 2016, Sydney-based advertising executive and author David Rollins proposed a "TT Style" motorcycle race for the Maleny area.
 Maleny residents formed a protest group to oppose this event called "Peaceful Roads Sunshine Coast."
 The group protested the event citing safety, noise and access issues of concern and that the event was not in keeping with the existing tourism activities in the area.
 The application was withdrawn in August 2018.

 In 2018, Jeanette Jamieson became the Anglican priest in charge of the Parish of Maleny, having previously served in the Parish of Kilcoy.

 Maleny Independent School was a private secondary (7–10) school at 23 Coral Street.
 It opened in 1918, initially offering Years 7 and 8.
 In 2019, the school had an enrolment of 25 students with one principal (0.8 full-time equivalent), three teachers (part-time) and one non-teaching staff (part-time).
-As at 2024, the school has closed.
+As of 2024, the school has closed.